Regularization in Data-driven Predictive Control: A Convex Relaxation Perspective: Trajectory matrix as a predictive model: indirect and direct approaches

-It can be verified that when $\lambda \ge \frac{1}{4}$ (see Figure \ref{fig:pen_optimal} for illustration), \eqref{eq:single-level-ex} has the same optimal solution as \eqref{eqn:bi-level-example}.
+The reasoning above critically relies on the conceptual optimality constraint $H \in \mathcal{C}_{\mathrm{opt}}$, associated with the inner problem \eqref{eqn:bi-level-inner}. {Dropping any constraint in \eqref{eqn:bi-level-inner} results in a different optimality set, meaning that the corresponding penalized single-level problem may no longer offer a valid relaxation.
+This subtle but important point may be easily overlooked; for example, some relaxation statements in \cite{dorfler2022bridging} are not fully accurate without further clarification.
+We consider a simple example below.} \begin{example} Consider a simple bi-level formulation \\ This inner problem has an optimality condition as $y^* \in \mathcal{C}_{\mathrm{opt}} := \{2\}$.
+We consider a penalty function $p(y) = | y-2 |$, which satisfies \eqref{eqn:penalty}.
+Then, a penalized single-level optimization is It can be verified that when $\lambda \ge \frac{1}{4}$ (see Fig. \ref{fig:pen_optimal} for illustration), \eqref{eq:single-level-ex} has the same optimal solution as \eqref{eqn:bi-level-example}.
 If $\lambda < \frac{1}{4}$, the optimal value of \eqref{eq:single-level-ex} is a lower bound of~\eqref{eqn:bi-level-example}.
 If we relax the constraint \eqref{eqn:bi-level-inner-constraint} as $y\leq 4$, then the inner problem has a different optimal solution $y^* = 0$.
 In this case, the outer problem in \eqref{eqn:bi-level-outer-ex} becomes infeasible.
 This illustrates that dropping constraints from the inner problem does not necessarily reduce the optimal value of the outer problem.
 This nuance was overlooked in \cite{dorfler2022bridging}. \end{example}